LukasMari/Bachelor-of-Science/README.md

 # Bachelor-of-Science
+## Applied Computer Science HOGENT

+## How will Quantum computing affect the mainframe?
-This will be my repository where I store my Bachelor's thesis regarding 'How will Quantum computing affect the mainframe?'
+This will be my repository where I store my Bachelor's thesis, and needed documents.